 Age

-Minimum 17 years to begin pilot training and 18 years for a Commercial Pilot License.
+Minimum age to start pilot training is 17 years, and 18 years is required to obtain a Commercial Pilot License (CPL) in India.

 Education